-Reducing channelization device spacing to 20' adjacent to stationary work crews starting ahead of the protective vehicle/transportable attenuator is highly recommended, even on freeways.
+Reducing channelization device spacing to 20' adjacent to stationary work crews starting ahead of the protective vehicle/transportable attenuator is highly recommended, especially on high-volume freeways.

 Where traffic is driving slowly near intersections or using devices to form turning radii into driveways, business accesses, or intersecting roadway approaches, reduce channelization device spacing down to 5'-10' to help guide motorists and keep them out of work areas.